Malharhak/Startup-Test/README.md

 Basically the idea is, when someone wants to merge their changes from a development branch to the production/staging/whatever branch, they open a Pull Request.
 You then have at least one developer, ideally multiple, read through the code to see if everything is OK before validating the change.

 The benefits are multiple: Social pressure makes people write better code, risky code that create bugs can be detected sooner, and people in the project understand more about the code that other persons wrote, which is better for maintenance.

+##Bug Database

+> TODO: Keep a bug list, sort bugs by priority, keep track of crash and crash logs, etc.

+##Build Process

+> TODO: Have a simple, one-step build process, as fast as you can make it.
+If a build is boring/long to make, the developers will avoid it.
+Less builds mean less test, which means less chances to find bugs before they're deep in the code

+##Continuous Integration

+> TODO: Continuous Integration — Have a server make automated builds each time a new change in the code is merged.
+Do it at least in an internal staging version for the company, but if possible do that with production too.
+See tools like [Jenkins](https://jenkins-ci.org/)

+##Automated Tests

+> TODO: Write automated unit tests for all your code.
+Have these tests run ideally each time you launch the app, and at least each time you build it.
+The more tests you have, the more chances you have to be warned by them if some code you wrote broke your product.
+Functional tests are also good (automated bots running a pre-recorded scenario of actions in your app, and looking for crashes).
+See [Unit Testing](https://en.wikipedia.org/wiki/Unit_testing), [Functional Testing](https://en.wikipedia.org/wiki/Functional_testing) or [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)

+##Writing New Automated Tests

+> TODO: Write new automated tests as you go.
+Even if you didn't write any when you started on the project, don't take it as an excuse for never writing any.
+Start writing some for every new piece of code you add.
+Also, when you fix a bug, write an automated test for that bug, so that it will fail until the bug is resolved.

+##Fix All Known Bugs

+> TODO: Basically fix known bugs first, write new features later.
+Not the opposite.

+##Update Old Code

+> TODO: Most teams struggle with old, horrible code.
+We don't know what to do with them, and we don't have the time to refactor it.
+Well here's that simple trick to deal with it: don't try to refactor it in one go.
+Just update the parts you can when you need to touch it.
+Even if it's one or two functions, after some time this old code will suddenly be a lot easier to deal with, all without having to take an entire week of refactoring.
+It's also a good idea to include this continuous refactoring time when you estimate tasks.

+##Coding Convention

+> TODO: A coding convention is a document that lists every rule of coding style in an organisation.
+They can include indentation (Tabs?
+Spaces?
+How much spaces?), variable/function/class naming, and tons of other things.

+##Respecting Coding Convention

+> TODO: Don't just send a coding convention to people when they arrive; actually check that it is respected.
+This can be done in the code reviews, but an easier (although not always possible) way to do that is to setup git hooks that verify the style of the code, and will reject commits that don't pass the tests.
+Also note that there are standard coding styles widely accepted for most languages, and tools for checking them (ex: [jslint](http://www.jslint.com/) in Javascript).

+##Documentation

+> TODO: Documentation need not (and should not) be a big 300 pages technical design document listing all classes and their interactions.
+Big documentation is actually often an excuse for overly complicated code ( "but you can just read the doc" ).
+You do often need some form of documentation though, if only for outlining the general architecture of your project so that new members can grasp an idea of what is what and where.

+##Modular Code

+> TODO: Try to organize your code in small independant modules, and make your project use those modules.
+Avoid as much as possible having big files, or so-called "managers" that are so deeply rooted in all of your code that any trivial modification anywhere is at the risk of breaking everything, everywhere.

 #Tools